 Land tax reassessments, objections and appeals

-The Office of State Revenue (OSR) calculates land tax using annual land valuations issued by the Department of Natural Resources, Mines and Energy (DNRME).
+The Office of State Revenue (OSR) calculates land tax using annual land valuations issued by the Department of Resources.

 We will reassess your land tax liability, to increase or decrease it, when certain events occur, such as: